nathanweisz/DK-MEG-Basics2020/01_Fieldtrip_Basics.md

 # Make a "pipeline" and translate it into Fieldtrip steps

 Whatever you do, don't just start with a blind analysis.
 Have a clear idea what you want to know from your data.
 A good approach is to start with an idealized iconic figure that would support / resolve your main research question and reverse engineer the necessary analysis steps.
 For example I want to show that the evoked response for two conditions is different on certain sensors.
 Start with a boxes and arrows chart and work your way backward:
+Whatever you do, don't just start with a blind analysis.
+Have a clear idea what you want to know from your data.
+A good approach is to **start with an idealized iconic figure that would support / resolve your main research question and reverse engineer the necessary analysis steps**.
+For example I want to show that the evoked response for two conditions is different on certain sensors.
+Start with a boxes and arrows chart and work your way backward: